 The Ultimate Shade Garden

-All of the different types of plants offer a wide range of food choices for animal life.
+The different types of plants offer a wide range of food choices for animal life.
 These might include invertebrates such as aphids and leaf miners.
 Butterfly caterpillars find nutrients in grasses and herbs on the woodland floor, while deer browse on tender shoots and young saplings.

 Light Requirements for Woodland Gardens